Data and Code Sharing

 Philosophy

-The Bioelectronics Neurophysiology and Engineering Lab is committed to the product of sharing data and code in an effort to create reproducible research.
+The Bioelectronics Neurophysiology and Engineering Lab is committed to the practice of sharing data and code to create reproducible research in accordance with the Code is Science Manifesto.

 Projects